 The results of the SEM analysis showed that the coefficient of the income structure influence was positive.
 On the other hand, the higher income structure reflected by, the higher income from farming, outside farming, and outside the agricultural sector, the better the food security of farmers' households.
 This condition is suitable because, with high incomes, farmers' access to food becomes more rational.
-Ndhleve et al. (2021) household income is an essential determinant of household food insecurity because access to food at the household level is determined by household income (Mutea et al., 2019; Silvestri et al., 2015; Tefera et al., 2014) household income is an estimator of household affordability.
+Ndhleve et al. (2021) household income is an essential determinant of household food insecurity because access to food at the household level is determined by household income (Mutea et al., 2019; Silvestri et al., 2015; Tefera et al., 2014).

-On-farm income is one indicator that most strongly reflects the structure of household income ($\lambda = 0.91$).
+On-farm income is one indicator that most strongly reflects the structure of household income $(\lambda = 0.91)$ .
 On-farm was natural, considering that most farmer households rely on rice farming as farmers' main activity.
-The analysis showed that the average farmer's income from lowland rice farming was 8,993,229 IDR per hectare per year, with an average contribution of 14 percent to the total household income.
+The analysis showed that the average farmer's income from lowland rice farming was Rp 8,993,229 per hectare per year, with an average contribution of 14% to the total household income.